UX Design Processes

 What distinguishes UX from UI in the design process?

 UX designers look at the bigger picture: how all elements of the product work together to deliver a seamless user experience.
-UI design, however, is more focused on the aesthetics and the interactive elements of a product's interface.
-UI designers ensure that the interface is visually appealing and that each visual element communicates the right message to the user.
-They also focus on making sure users can interact with the product intuitively.
-While UX is about the overall feel of the experience, UI is about how the product's surfaces look and function.
-Both roles are essential, and they often overlap; great product design depends on both seamless UX and appealing UI.
+UI design, though, is more focused on the aesthetics and the interactive elements of a product's interface.
+UI designers make sure that the interface is visually appealing—and that each visual element gets the right message across to the user.
+They also focus on making sure that users can actually interact with the product intuitively.
+And while UX is about the overall feel of the experience, UI is about how the product's surfaces look and function.
+Both roles are essential—and they often overlap; great product design really depends on both seamless UX and appealing UI.

 Our video explains the differences between UX and UI design: